 Enter your buck in The Sentinel’s annual contest

-To qualify for the contest, deer must be taken in Mifflin, Juniata, Perry, Snyder or Huntingdon counties, or by residents of those counties hunting anywhere in Pennsylvania.
+LEWISTOWN — The Sentinel’s annual Big Buck Contest welcomes entries from hunters who take a deer in Mifflin, Juniata, Perry, Snyder or Huntingdon counties, or by residents of those counties hunting anywhere in Pennsylvania.
 Bucks shot in other states may not be entered.

 Hours for deer measurement during the regular firearms season are as follows:

-¯ Sundays, deer taken Saturday may be brought in from 6 to 7 p.m.
-Again, this is the only time entries will be accepted on a Sunday.
+¯ Sundays, deer may be brought in from 5 to 7 p.m.

-Please bring your deer to the main entrance, facing Mifflin County Junior High School.
-On weekends or after hours, ring the doorbell.
+Please bring your deer to the main entrance, facing Mifflin County Junior High School, and ring the doorbell.

-Contest entries will be accepted through noon Monday, Dec.
-11.
+Contest entries will be accepted through 7 p.m.
+Sunday, Dec.
+8.